Heritage Day (South Africa)

+When Heritage Day falls on a Sunday, the following Monday is observed as a public holiday.

 History

-In KwaZulu-Natal, 24 September was known as Shaka Day for most people, in commemoration of Shaka, the Zulu king of southern Africa, on the presumed date of his death on this date 1828.
-Shaka played an important role in uniting the disparate Zulu clans into cohesive nations.
+In KwaZulu-Natal, 24 September was known as Shaka Day for most people, in commemoration of Shaka, the Zulu King of Southern Africa, on the presumed date of his death in 1828.
+Shaka played an important role in uniting the disparate Nguni clans into a cohesive Zulu nation.
 Each year people gather at the Shaka Memorial to honor him on this day.

-The Public Holidays Bill presented to the post-Apartheid Parliament of South Africa in 1996 did not include 24 September on the list of proposed public holidays.
+The Public Holidays Bill presented to the post-Apartheid Parliament of South Africa in 1994 did not include 24 September on the list of proposed public holidays.
 As a result of this exclusion, the Inkatha Freedom Party (IFP), a South African political party with a large Zulu membership, objected to the bill.
-Parliament and the ANC reached a compromise and the day was given its present title and accepted as a public holiday now known as heritage day:
+Parliament and the ANC reached a compromise and the day was given its present title and accepted as a public holiday now known as heritage day.

 Celebration

 South Africans celebrate the day by remembering the cultural heritage of the many cultures that make up the population of South Africa.
-Various events are staged throughout the country such as braai to commemorate/remember this day.
+Various events are staged throughout the country such as braais (barbecues) to commemorate/remember this day.

-Former Western Cape Provincial Premier Ebrahim Rasool addressed the public at a Heritage Day celebration at the Gugulethu Heritage trail in 2007 in Gugulethu.
+Former Western Cape Provincial Premier Ebrahim Rasool addressed the public at a Heritage Day celebration, at the Gugulethu Heritage trail in 2007 in Gugulethu.
 In Hout Bay, there is an army procession and a recreation of the battle fought there.

-In 2005, Jan Scannell (known as "Jan Braai") started a media campaign proposing that the holiday will be renamed as a National Braai Day, in commemoration of the culinary tradition of informal backyard barbecues, known as braais.
-On 5 September 2007, Archbishop Desmond Tutu celebrated his appointment as patron of South Africa's Braai Day, affirming it to be a unifying force in a divided country (by donning an apron and enthusiastically eating a boerewors sausage).
-In 2008, the initiative received the endorsement of South Africa's National Heritage Council.
-Scannell said that the aim is to hold small events with friends and family, and not to have a mass braai.
-The holiday is celebrated by wearing traditional clothes.